chapter-three/next-drupal/README.md

 To configure preview mode for an entity type, you must configure a **Next.js site**, a **site resolver** for the entity type and a **OAuth Consumer**.

-A site resolver tells Drupal how to resolve the preview URL for an entity.
+A _site resolver_ tells Drupal how to resolve the preview URL for an entity.
 Site resolvers are flexible, can handle multiple sites and work with *entity reference* fields.

 #### 1. Configure a Next.js site

-- Visit */admin/config/services/next*.
+- Visit */admin/config/services/next*
-- Click **Add Next.js site**.
+- Click **Add Next.js site**
-- Fill in the required information and click **Save**.
+- Fill in the required information and click **Save**

 #### 2. Configure a site resolver

 - Visit */admin/config/services/next/entity-types*
 - Click **Configure entity type**
-- Select the entity type from the list.
+- Select the entity type from the list
-- Select a **Site resolver**.
+- Select a **Site resolver**
-- Click **Save**.
+- Click **Save**

 If you visit an entity page, you should be able to see the Next.js site preview.
 See the `next-drupal` plugin for more information on how to configure preview mode on the Next.js site.